 Depending on a patient’s disease and health status their doctor may recommend an autologous or an allogeneic transplant.

-Seven out of 10 patients do not have a matching donor in their family.
+Seventy percent of patients do not have a matching donor in their family.
 So their doctor will turn to Be The Match for help finding an unrelated donor or cord blood unit on the Be The Match Registry.
 More people are needed to join the registry so patients have a greater chance of finding a match.
 Joining Be The Match Registry is the first step to become a bone marrow donor.

 Diseases treatable by transplant

 Find out what diseases are treatable with a bone marrow or umbilical cord blood transplant.